tytydraco/yessleep/out/My_dad_went_down_a_health_and_wellness_rabbit_hole_Hes_still_in_the_house_I_think_He_has_to_be.md

 “If you come in here,” he said, “everything will go back to how it was before it all began.”

 I asked him what he meant.
 I asked him how.
 I stood there in the dark asking the alcove how, and there was no answer.
 There was never an answer again.
 I walked in.
 I did.
 I pointed the flashlight into every corner of that concrete room — and it was empty.
 No alcove deep as a well, just a shallow dent in the wall not even a foot deep.
 No father.
 No mother.
-Concrete and dust and the smell of cold concrete and my own breathing.
+Just dust and the sound of my own ragged breathing.

 I searched the whole house.
 Both floors.
 Closets, the attic crawlspace, under beds, the backyard.
 I checked the alcove again and stared at the wall.
 I screamed myself hoarse.
 I called the police.